tailscale/setec/docs/api.md

 # setec API

 > WARNING: This API is still under active development, and subject to change.
-> This document is up-to-date as of 16-Aug-2023.
+> This document is up-to-date as of 13-Oct-2023.

-The setec service exports an API over HTTP.
-All methods of the API are called via HTTP POST, with request and response payloads transmitted as JSON.
+The setec service exports an API over HTTPS.
+All methods of the API are called via HTTPS POST, with request and response payloads transmitted as JSON.

 Calls are authenticated via Tailscale and authorized using peer capabilities.
-The peer capability label is `https://tailscale.com/cap/secrets`.
+The peer capability label is `tailscale.com/cap/secrets`.

 Calls to the API must include a header `Sec-X-Tailscale-No-Browsers: setec`.
 This prevents browser scripts from initiating calls to the service.